clairemerot/physalia_adaptation_course/04_day4/01_haploblocks/readme.md

 ```
 ## Step 1 Genotype the individuals for the haploblocks
 Thanks to our local PCA exploration on day 2, we know that there are non-recombining haploblocks which may be an inversion on chromosome 4.
+We located the breakpoints approximately from 4.8MB to 16.6MB.
+We can make a PCa in that region only and use k-means approaches to classify the individuals into 3 groups.
+To save time I did this for you and put the AA.list, AB.list and BB. list into the 02_data folder.
+If you are interested in the code, you can have a look in this file

+#### [to save time, I suggest that you skip Step1] ### You can read it and use the AA.list AB.list and BB.list that I put for you in the 02_data
+Thanks to our local PCA exploration on day 2, we know that there are non-recombining haploblocks which may be an inversion on chromosome 4.
 We located the breakpoints approximately from 4.8MB to 16.6MB

 First, we want to classify our individuals according to the cluster that we observed on the PCA.